microsounds/microsounds.github.io/readme.md

 > This part is not kept up to date.

-Scripts in `.kagami/macros` and `.scripts/` have hard dependencies on my userland environment located [here][atelier], and operate under the assumption that you are me and you have a copy of all my dotfiles sitting in your `$HOME`
+Scripts in `.kagami/macros` and `.scripts/` have hard dependencies on my userland environment located [here][atelier], and operate under the assumption that you are me and you (me) have a copy of all my dotfiles sitting in your `$HOME`
 * Some examples include:
 	* `.kagami/macros` expects my `~/.local/lib/moonphase-date` — timestamp conversion routines, requires GNU `date`, `bc`
 	* `.scripts/dotfiles-ls.sh` expects every single file in my userland environment to properly build `notes/dotfiles.md`